This Week in Energy News: 10 Stories You Need to See

-A roundup of the week's most newsworthy energy industry press releases from PR Newswire, including LG's commitment to renewable energy and Royal Caribbean's biofuel testing.
+A roundup of the week's most newsworthy energy industry press releases from PR Newswire, including the latest on EV charging, green hydrogen, grid reliability, and more.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.